standrewsdigital/digital-pattern-library/README.md

     $ grunt

 This command will build the core assets and place them in `core/` and will build the documentation and place it in `docs/`.
-It is identical to running the two commands listed below individually.
+Behind the scenes it runs the following two individual commands.

-### Build core
+1. Build core

         $ grunt core

     This command builds the core assets and places them in `core/`.

-### Build docs
+2. Build docs

         $ grunt docs

-This command builds the documentation and places it in `docs/`.
+    This command builds the documentation and places it in `docs/` and copies what's currently in `core/` into the `docs/assets/core/` for use by the documentation and examples.

 ### Watch (interactive building)